brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 ## Using pip

-For the past 18 months, I've used plain old [pip, the Python Packaging Authority's recommended tooling](https://packaging.python.org/en/latest/guides/tool-recommendations/#installing-packages) and I'm very happy with it and would recommend it to other Python practitioners.
+For the past 18 months, I've used plain old [pip, the Python Packaging Authority's recommended tooling](https://packaging.python.org/en/latest/guides/tool-recommendations/#installing-packages).
+I'm very happy with it and would recommend it to other Python data practitioners.
 My workflow with pip and venv is:

 ```console
 $ python -m venv venv # create a venv for the current project if needed